Published on April 13th, 2013 | by Mat Lezama2

 In this game unlike any before I took the liberty in finally naming my characters whatever I wanted to call them.
 Sometimes it took a while to come up with something that would stick, but that was part of the fun of it.
 Again, non-human party members and the use of romance in games where the two factors that kept me interested.

 I ultimately stopped playing this game when I met my girlfriend Emily, and my excitement to show her the world of gaming made me lose track of this one.
 My dedication fell between the cracks as if it was never really that important.
-I even went back to it maybe two months ago and remembered where I was supposed to go.
+I even went back to it maybe two months ago and remembered where I need to go to finish.
 But picking up into the story on disc 3 sounded like too much, I might as well start over.

-There is one very clever thing in this game I like a lot.
-The player must complete a story of four segments, but are given passages five to work with.The story’s ending, the last passage describing how a hero is judged, can end in two different ways.
+There is one very clever thing in this game: The player must complete a story of four segments, but are given five passages to work with.The story’s ending, the last passage describing how a hero is judged, can end in two different ways.
 I’m sure one has a “better” outcome than the other, but the way the designers slowly bait the player into one decision seemed very subtle, and worth the effort.

 The title that I am currently playing,and I expect beating hopefully before the summer.
 Between the save files on my PS3 and PSP the game hasn’t left my bedside.
 I was greatly appreciative that there was no tutorial, but actually started using Espers a little later in the game than possible.
 I probably will not beat all the dragons but rest assured I’m loving every aspect of this game.
 In-battle cut scenes.
 The best cast of party members accompanied by another excellent score.
-For 1995 I am greatly impressed.
-From Sabin’s Blitz command, you can see how Tifa and Zell’s action commands have branched from this Street Fighter-esque party member unique ability.
+For 1995 I am great impressed.
+Like Sabin’s Blitz command, you can see how Tifa and Zell’s action commands have branched from this Street Fighter-esque party member unique ability.
 The selectable story branches just after the fight in the raft with Ultros are also new narrative elements new to the series.
 Still trendy to do to this day.

 When I stared to play my first Final Fantasy, this one was the current one to beat.
 One reason I think my connection to the series is so strong is because I never worried about playing them all, or stressed playing the newest one.
 Similar to my experience with FFVIII, I watched my brother play this one.
-Same is said about FFXII.
-And I doubt any of the Lezama children will Play FFXI.
-I have received the sword Brotherhood on at least six different occasions, yet never went too far past that introductory island.
-I wasn’t crazy about the return of the turn based system, I never quite picked it up.
+Same can be said about FFXII.
+I wasn’t crazy about the return of the turn based system, so I never quite picked it up.
 The Sphere Grid did however entice me play.
 I remember my brother having the guidebook with a huge poster of this grid.
 It’s very complex and wonderfully colorful once filled.
 Seeing someone else do that really defeats the purpose of doing it yourself.